zachsain/whatsapp/README.md

 # Summary

 This repository is for the frontend of a whatsapp business account messaging app.
-This README is designed to walk you step by step on how to setup not only this frontend repository, but also setting up, and running the backend repository.
+This README is designed to walk you step by step on how to setup not only this frontend repository, but also setting up the backend repository.

 Before running any of the following commands make sure you have the latest version of Node installed on local machine: https://nodejs.org/en/download